 We did axe throwing at Civil Axe Throwing and had beer from Straight to Ale.
 We also wandered around to take a peek at the speakeasy, see a ballroom dancing class, visit Ronnie Raygun’s pinball arcade, and see a group of people painting and drinking wine in a Spirited Art class.

 On a return visit several years later we also stopped by Pints and Pixels and had sushi at Rock N Roll Sushi.
 This continues to be one of the best places to go to spend a lively evening out in Huntsville.

 Before you visit check out the events and business directory to see what is there and what is happening.

-Learn Some History at the Earlyworks Museum Complex
+Learn Some History at the Alabama Constitution Hall Park

-If you have an interest in history, you may want to visit the Earlyworks Museum Complex.
-The Earlyworks Museum Complex is a set of three history-related museums in downtown Huntsville: the Alabama Constitution Village, EarlyWorks Children’s History Museum, and Historic Huntsville Depot and Museum.
+If you have an interest in history, then you may want to visit the Earlyworks Museum Complex, which consists of three separate sites in downtown Huntsville: the Alabama Constitution Hall Park, the Earlyworks Children’s Museum, and the Historic Huntsville Depot and Museum.

 Huntsville was selected as the site of the first state Constitutional Convention, and here 44 delegates met in a vacant cabinet shop to decide on the new state’s constitution.
 Alabama became the 22nd state on December 14, 1819, and the delegates would meet in Huntsville from July 5, 1819 to August 2, 1819.